SenseLogic/BASIL/README.md

 # Basil

-Database builder.
+Textual database builder.

 ## Features

-* Database design with a concise textual specification.
+* Database design through a concise textual specification.
 * Automatic generation of the :
   * Table data from the field names, types and properties.
   * UML schema file.